 - If your app will include features that require access to the mobile device’s native functionality, a mobile app is probably the best option for you.

-- When speed is important, and if your app’s features are ones that could work faster on a native mobile app, then a mobile app may be the best option.
+- When speed is important, and if your app’s features are ones that could work faster on a native mobile app, then a mobile app may be the choice to take.

 - If you have a tight budget, you may want to launch as a web app.